lambdamikel/Busch-2090/README.md

     #define UP_KEY      160

-For the Mega, please note that you will have to clip or disconnect PIN 10 from the LCD shield, otherwise the SDCard will interfere with the LCD shield.
-I am using extension headers for this, and just bent PIN 10 out of the way such it doesn't make contact.
+For the Mega, please note that you will have to clip or disconnect PIN 10 from the LCD+Keypad, otherwise the SDCard will not function properly.
+I am using extension headers for this (just bent PIN 10 out of the way such it doesn't make contact).

 ###Description